Pyre of Queens (Return of Ravana) by David Hair

-An ancient king wanted to be rise with the power of Ravana, and for this he had to ensure that all his seven queens including an Arabian one join him on the pyre wearing a special stone.
-There are sub plots of love affairs, rivalries, deceit and courage.
-The ritual is not completed as a poet, smitten by her beauty saves the Arabian queen, and another queen gives her special stone to her brother to pass it on to same poet as a symbol of her love for him.
-The characters are born again and again over the centuries and in the current time they are four teenagers studying in Jodhpur, not too far from their earlier place Mandore.
-The characters from the past haunt them and lead them to an underground channel in the old fort where the climax of the story takes place.
+An ancient king wanted to be rise with the power of Ravana.
+And for this, he had to ensure that all his seven queens including an Arabian one join him on the pyre wearing a special stone.
+There are subplots of love affairs, rivalries, deceit, and courage.
+The ritual is not completed as a poet, smitten by her beauty saves the Arabian queen.
+And another queen gives her special stone to her brother to pass it on to the same poet as a symbol of her love for him.
+The characters are born again and again over the centuries.
+And in the current time, they are four teenagers studying in Jodhpur, not too far from their earlier place Mandore.
+The characters from the past haunt them.
+And lead them to an underground channel in the old fort where the climax of the story takes place.

-The plot is very interesting and you would admire author’s knowledge of the subject that he is dealing with.
+The Pyre of Queens plot is very interesting.
+You would admire author’s knowledge of the subject that he is dealing with.
 Though the nuances are missing sometimes.
-When you are writing about two different eras, the language also has to reflect those eras and this is where he lost the nuances, especially while writing about 769 AD.
+When you are writing about two different eras, the language also has to reflect those eras.
+And this is where he lost the nuances, especially while writing about 769 AD.
 But having said that, writing such an involved story about a culture that you have not grown up with is highly admirable.
 Though the book seems to be written primarily for young adults, everyone can read it.
-The plot is the biggest strength of this book and it keeps you engrossed, although you somehow know the story after a while.
+The plot is the biggest strength of this book and it keeps you engrossed.
+Although you somehow know the story after a while.

-The language of the book left me wanting for more.
-It gets confusing at times, and at times it breaks the flow of the reader.
-Some of the things explained, though needed for a global audience, always leads me to a question: Should there be different versions for different audience, just like in oral tradition you would always customize the story for the listener?
+The language of the book Pyre of Queens left me wanting for more.
+It gets confusing at times.
+And at times it breaks the flow of the reader.
+Some of the things explained, though needed for a global audience, always leads me to a question: Should there be different versions for the different audience?
+Just like in oral tradition you would always customize the story for the listener?